psb-2018-2019-apcsp/bhs-calendar/README.md

 # bhs-calendar

-This is a project of the 2018-2019 [Brookline High School](http://bhs.brookline.k12.ma.us/career--technology-education.html) (BHS) [AP Computer Science Principles](https://sites.google.com/psbma.org/david-petty/archive/2018-2019/apcsp) class as a post-examination project completed (mostly) by juniors and sophomores in the class.
+This is a project of the 2018-2019 [Brookline High School](http://bhs.brookline.k12.ma.us/career--technology-education.html) (BHS) [AP Computer Science Principles](https://sites.google.com/psbma.org/david-petty/archive/2018-2019/apcsp) class as a post-examination project completed (mostly) by juniors and sophomores in the class and the class instructor.
+This effort has been further aided by teachers and administrators interested in developing and using the tool.

 ## New schedule